 Our experienced criminal defense attorney in Rock Hill customizes our legal strategies to fit each of our client’s unique needs, including those who have previous drug crime convictions, so they can make informed decisions about how we proceed with their cases.

-If you or a loved one has been arrested and charged with possession, possession with intent to distribute, distribution, or trafficking marijuana or cocaine, contact our experienced criminal defense lawyers in Fort Mill to schedule a free consultation to learn about your legal options today.
+If you or a loved one has been arrested and charged with possession, possession with intent to distribute, distribution, or trafficking marijuana or cocaine, contact our experienced criminal defense lawyers in Fort Mill to schedule a consultation to learn about your legal options today.

 Has South Carolina Legalized Marijuana?